hashicorp/sa-ssdp-aws/platform/consul-ent-aws/scripts/README.md

 The following scripts automate the many commands required to configure Vault Ent to support Consul Ent.

 * `auto-setup-vault.sh` - Configure Vault with the secrets required for secure Consul operation
-* `auto-setup-consul.sh` - Confgure the Vault policy for Consul IAM authentication
+* `auto-setup-consul.sh` - Confgure Vault roles and policies for Consul IAM authentication

 ## `auto-setup-vault.sh` - Requirements